oeyoews/talks/packages/2024-08-21-kubecon-hk/slides.md

 <v-clicks depth="2">

-- Instead of <span text-cyan-400><div inline-block i-carbon:ibm-cloud-resiliency translate-y-0.8 /> `Deployment`</span> like workloads, they are more like <span text-pink-400 v-mark="{ at: 9, color: 'rgb(255, 144, 235)', type: 'underline' }"><div inline-block i-carbon:ibm-cloud-pak-manta-automated-data-lineage translate-y-0.8 /> `StatefulSet`</span>
+- Instead of <span text-cyan-400><div inline-block i-carbon:ibm-cloud-resiliency translate-y-0.8 /> `Deployment`</span> like workloads, they are more like <span text-pink-400><div inline-block i-carbon:ibm-cloud-pak-manta-automated-data-lineage translate-y-0.8 /> `StatefulSet`</span>
 - When bootstrapping, the <span text-violet-400>main node</span> (`rank 0`) will be the first to start
 - Then negotiate with <span text-blue-400>other nodes</span> (`rank != 0`) to join the training through <span text="[#64b023]"><div inline-block translate-y-0.8 mr-1 i-bi:nvidia />NCCL</span>
   - Calculate topology
   - Calculate connectivity
   - Calculate bandwidth
 - Once everyone is ready, minibatch will be calculated and sent to each node
-- Every step, or epoch, a <span text-sky-300 v-mark="{ at: 10, color: 'rgb(144, 200, 255)', type: 'underline' }">Ring AllReduce</span> or <span text-sky-300 v-mark="{ at: 11, color: 'rgb(144, 200, 255)', type: 'underline' }">AllReduce</span> operation will be performed across the nodes
+- Every step, or epoch, a <span text-sky-300>Ring AllReduce</span> or <span text-sky-300 >AllReduce</span> operation will be performed across the nodes

 </v-clicks>

 <!--
+Hmm, so where is the so called "Irreversible" issues?

+Sorry to spent so many slides to build up the fundamental.
+You have done well!

+Please allow me to explain how distributed training works in PyTorch with one additional slide.

+Ok...

-[click] Instead of a normal deployment, distributed training jobs are more like a StatefulSet. [click] When bootstrapping, the main node (rank 0) will be the first to start, [click] then negotiate with other nodes (rank != 0) to join the training through NCCL.
-While both [click] calculate topology, [click] calculate connectivity, [click] calculate bandwidth, etc. [click] Once everyone is ready, minibatch will be calculated and sent to each node. [click] During training, every step, or epoch, a Ring AllReduce or AllReduce operation will be performed across the nodes.
+[click] Instead of a normal deployment, distributed training jobs are more like a StatefulSet.

+[click] When bootstrapping, the main node (rank 0) will be the first to start, [click] then negotiate with other nodes (rank != 0) to join the training through NCCL.

+While both [click] calculate topology, [click] calculate connectivity, [click] calculate bandwidth, etc.

+[click] Once everyone is ready, minibatch will be calculated and sent to each node.

+[click] During training, every step, or epoch, a Ring AllReduce or AllReduce operation will be performed across the nodes.
 -->

 ---